 In society today, it is becoming more common for couples to remain in long term relationships without marrying, while still entering into traditionally marital transactions such as purchasing property or having children together.
-Unlike other counties, if you are in a de facto relationship in Australia you generally have the same rights as a married couple after separation.
-A family lawyer can help you understand what these are.
+Unlike other countries, if you are in a de facto relationship in Australia you generally have the same rights as a married couple after separation.
+Our family lawyers in Cairns can help you understand what these are.

 Under the Family Law Act, a person is in a de facto relationship with another person if: